jairusbuncio/Jairus_BlueStampPortfolio/index.md

             if "HC-06" in name or "HC06" in name: self.motor_port.set(port)

+    # HC-05 connection
     def connect_imu(self):
         port = self.imu_port.get()

         if not port:
+            messagebox.showerror(
+                "HC-05",
-            messagebox.showerror("HC-05", "Select the HC-05 port.")
+                "Select the HC-05 port."
+            )
             return

+        if (
+            self.motor
+            and self.motor.is_open
-        if self.motor and self.motor.is_open and port == self.motor.port:
+            and port == self.motor.port
+        ):
             messagebox.showerror(
                 "Incorrect Port",
                 "HC-05 and HC-06 cannot use the same port."